nicoversity/unity_polyextruder/README.md

 - calculation of the mesh's (2D polygon's) area
 - calculation of the mesh's (2D polygon's) centroid
 - set extrusion length ("height")
+- select whether or not to visually display the polygon's outline

 The main idea is to visualize the 2D input data along the x- and z-dimensions, while the (potential) extrusion is always conducted along the y-dimension.